 Indiana: The state began a phase-down of the retail rate compensation for residential customers in 2017.
 The retail rate will be phased out completely by July 2022, but certain utilities like Vectren still offer net metering.

 Kentucky: Effective January 2020, the state requires the Public Service Commission to set crediting structures for each utility based on dollar value rather than kilowatt-hour netting.

 Michigan: Net metering has been phased out for a new methodology that reflects “cost of service.”
 Individual utilities now choose what they will pay for distributed generation.

 States with mandatory compensation other than net metering

-Six states (Arizona, Georgia, Hawaii, Louisiana, Mississippi, Utah) do offer compensation but not through net metering.
+Seven states (Arizona, Georgia, Hawaii, Louisiana, Mississippi, New York, Utah) do offer compensation but not through net metering.

 Arizona: State practices “net billing,” where new customers are credited for energy exported to the grid.

 Georgia: The state allows but does not require net metering adopted by utilities.
 In a 2019 rate case, the Georgia Public Service Commission required Georgia Power to offer net metering to 5,000 rooftop solar customers or 32 MW of capacity, whichever comes first.